lucasmadda/mastersdissertation/README.md

 # mastersdissertation

-This repository contains the code for the experiments conducted as part of my **MSc Dissertation in Production Engineering at PUC-Rio**.
+This repository contains the code for the experiments conducted as part of my **MSc Dissertation in Industrial Engineering at PUC-Rio**.

 ## 📌 Dissertation Title
 **Evaluating Ontologically-Aware Large Language Models: An Experiment in Sepsis Prediction**